Harika7075/AgriMind-AI-Smart-Crop-Weather-Intelligence-System/README.md

 ## 🎯 Vision

-> Leveraging Artificial Intelligence to empower farmers with smarter agricultural decisions and sustainable farming solutions.
+> Leveraging Artificial Intelligence to empower farmers with smarter agricultural decisions, weather awareness, and sustainable farming solutions.

 ---

-⭐ If you found this project useful, consider giving it a star on GitHub.
+⭐ If you found this project useful, please consider giving it a Star on GitHub.